Give Now

 ArtBreak: Meet the Collection

 Hidden in storage and out on loan, M&G’s European Old Masters have been sorely missed during our preparation to move.
-Whether this is your first introduction to the collection or a reunion with old friends, come to hear from nationally recognized, engaging specialists from across the country as they introduce the richness and renown of the internationally respected Bob Jones Collection.
+Whether this is your first introduction to the collection or a reunion with old friends, come to hear from nationally recognized, engaging specialists from across the country as they introduce the richness and renown of the internationally respected Bob Jones Collection in a series of six lectures.
 It’s time for Greenville to meet… its Collection!

 Presented by Glenn & Joyce Bridges with additional support provided by Hughes Investments